 Fighting Our Nation’s Wildfires

-During Luke’s early career assignments he has worked on two major fires thus far: the Saddle Mountain Fire in Washington state in July and the August Crane Fire in Oregon that involved 14 days straight of 5 a.m.-8 p.m. duty.
+During Luke’s early career assignments he has worked on two major fires thus far: the Saddle Mountain Fire in Washington state and the Crane Fire in Oregon that involved 14 days straight of 5 a.m.-8 p.m. duty.
 When not working a fire, this role involves night patrols through forests and grasslands looking for signs of wildfires caused by lightning, maintaining or repairing equipment and gear, and working out at the ranger station to stay in shape.
 As you might imagine, this work requires exceptional physical fitness and passing arduous fitness and stamina tests as a contingency of being hired on each new assignment.

 Luke spent 2-1/2 years of study at the university system before coming to Fox Valley Technical College and discovering a career path that he was truly passionate about.
 Each of us can be very grateful for all of the men and women like Luke who have the passion, the skill, and the willingness to serve us in such an important and challenging role.